 Weeds are ‘pests’, organisms that are undesirable for reasons that are specific to a particular situation and, as noted above, their undesirable nature depends upon situation.

-- honeybees are pests when they nest in houses
+- honeybees are pests when they nest in houses or perhaps when they outcompete native bee species

 - earthworms are desirable in agricultural situations but are weeds in native habitats where they can alter conditions and disrupt the native community